"""

 def delta(vA: Vector2, vr: Vector2, vp: Vector2) -> Vector2:

-"""Calculate adjustment vector for Bairstow's method.
+r"""Calculate adjustment vector for Bairstow's method.

-the optimal adjustment to current root estimates.
+Solves the 2×2 linear system to find the optimal adjustment to current

-:param vr: Current root estimate vector (r,q)
+:param vr: Current root estimate :math:`(r,q)`

 Examples: